 Oil rig count plummets

 Oil producers such as Whiting Petroleum (WLL), Chevron (CVX), Hess Corporation (HES), and Continental Resources (CLR) have a relatively high break-even point.
-CVX and HES account for 13.4% and 1.4% of the Energy Select Sector SPDR ETF (XLE).
-As oil prices continue to dip, these companies are taking a hit, as revenues are closely tied to crude oil.
+Some of these companies are part of the Energy Select Sector SPDR ETF (XLE).
+As oil prices continue to dip, the performance of these companies is getting hammered, as revenues are closely tied to crude oil.
 For more on the relationship between crude oil prices and rigs, read Part 9 of this series.

 One-year oil rig count comparison

-In the last year, the number of oil rigs in operation fell by 99, or ~7%.
-In comparison, their numbers grew by 101 during the same period last year.
+In the last year, the number of oil rigs in operation decreased by 42, or ~3%.
+In comparison, oil rigs increased by 92 during the same period last year.
 Activity in the oil-rich Permian Basin in West Texas drove most of the increase in 2014.
 Read Part 4 of this series for more information about the Permian rigs.

-In the next part of this series, we’ll look at why US gas-targeted rig counts increased.
+In the next part of this series, we’ll discuss why US gas-targeted rig counts increased.